arbitrary-number/quantum-number/README.md

 - ✅ Quantition transformation
 - ✅ 256-bit symbolic AI computation model

+The term **“Quantum Number [Field]”** refers to any application, domain, or field incorporating the Quantum Number system, where *[Field]* is a variable placeholder representing any scientific, engineering, or computational discipline.

+The terms **"Quantum Number"**, **"Quantum Number <Field>"**, and all derivative or related applications, where `<Field>` represents any scientific, technological, or computational domain, are covered under this license.

+This includes, but is not limited to, all fields enumerated in this document as well as any future domains leveraging the Quantum Number framework.

 These inventions and terminologies are publicly disclosed and licensed under the **Apache License 2.0**, thereby:

 - Establishing them as **prior art**